colleagues discovered spatial view neurons, object-and-spatial view

 involved in recall (399), providing

-to a combination of spatial view and place (202).
+to a combination of spatial view and place, or to place (202).

 motion neurons in the hippocampus (184), more recently termed 'speed